RBVI/stringApp/doc_automation.md

 - `additionalNodes` (optional) *int* Default: `10`

-   The maximum number of proteins to return in addition to the nodes in the existing network
+   The maximum number of proteins to return in addition to the nodes in the existing network.

 - `network` **required** *String* Default: `current`